The best exercises for kids with cerebral palsy are the ones that your kid will actually want to do.

 Ultimately, the best exercises for kids with cerebral palsy are the exercises that will keep them moving.

 Forcing your child to go to physical therapy and perform manual exercise after exercise is only going to make them bored.
+However, of note, many pediatric physical therapists do try to integrate fun activities into their sessions, so don’t be afraid to encourage physical therapy when needed.

 By encouraging your child to play around and do activities that they enjoy, they’ll naturally become more active.